mahseema/awesome-ai-tools/README.md

 - [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
 - [Microsoft Designer](https://designer.microsoft.com/) - Stunning designs in a flash.
 - [SVGStud.io](https://svgstud.io/) - AI-based SVG Generation and Semantic Seach
+- [Seede.ai](https://seede.ai/) - Create a stunning poster in just 1 minute with Seede.

 ### Image libraries